 - There will be a panel of judges (announced in full over the coming weeks), and entries will be scored on a point distribution basis across several criteria.
 The decision of the panel is final.

 - Judges *CAN* enter games themselves, but cannot self-vote (award points to their own release).

 Here is an alphabetical list of the games that were submitted by the deadline.

 THE JUDGING PANEL

-The panel of judges consists of the following people:
+The panel of judges is made up of the following people:

 Andreas Varga/Mr. SID (HVSC Crew)